adhameer/drracket-collapse-atomic/README.md

 ![screenshot](readme5.png)
 ![screenshot](readme6.png)

-If the text cursor is of equal distance from two different S-expressions, the one collapsed will be the one on the left.
+If the text cursor is touching two different S-expressions, the one collapsed will be the earlier one.

 ## Installation